MicrosoftDocs/azure-devops-docs/docs/work/track/query-operators-variables.md

 0. The **@CurrentIteration** macro is supported for VSTS and TFS 2015 and later versions.
 0. The **@Follow** macro is supported for VSTS and TFS 2017 and later versions.
 0. The **@MyRecentActivity**, **@RecentMentions**, **@RecentProjectActivity** macros are supported for VSTS and TFS 2018 and later versions.
-0. For VSTS and TFS 2015.1 and later versions, the system automatically defaults to filtering based on the current team project.
+0. The **@Project** macro is supported for VSTS and TFS 2015.1 and later versions.
+The system automatically defaults to filtering based on the current team project.
 To learn more, see [Query across team projects](using-queries.md#across-projects).